crysalead-js/chaos-orm/docs/entities.md

 The `'exists'` attribute can have three different states:

-* `true`: means you provided the whole data of an pre-existing entity.
+* `true`: means that the entity has already been persited at some point.
-* `false`: means you provided the whole data of a new entity.
-It's the default state.
+* `false`: means that it's a new entity with no existance in the database.

 #### Getters/Setters